cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_tokens_classification_models_embedder:

-This classifier type includes neural models that are based on either an embedding lookup table or a deep contextualized embedder, the outputs of which are then passed through a `Conditional Random Field (CRF) <https://en.wikipedia.org/wiki/Conditional_random_field>`_ or a `Softmax layer <https://en.wikipedia.org/wiki/Softmax_function>`_  which labels the target word as a particular entity.
+This classifier type includes neural models that are based on either an embedding lookup table or a deep contextualized embedder, the outputs of which are then passed through a `Conditional Random Field (CRF) <https://en.wikipedia.org/wiki/Conditional_random_field>`_ or a `Softmax layer <https://en.wikipedia.org/wiki/Softmax_function>`_  which labels target word as a particular entity.

 - **Lookup table embeddings** can be derived based on a user-defined tokenization strategy-- word-level, sub-word-level, or character-level tokenization (see :ref:`Tokenization Choices <choices_for_tokenization>` below for more details).
 By default, the lookup table is randomly initialized, but it can instead be initialized to a pretrained checkpoint when using a word-level tokenization strategy (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) .

 - **Deep contextualized embedders** are pretrained embedders in the style of :wiki_api:`BERT <BERT_(language_model)>`, which consists of its own tokenization strategy and neural embedding process.

+In either case, all the underlying weights can be tuned to the training data provided, or can be kept frozen during the training process.
+Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

-The ``'embedder'`` classifier types pool the vectors of all tokens corresponding to words that have been assigned an entity tag, so as to obtain a single vector per word in an input text.
+The ``'embedder'`` classifier type pools the vectors of all tokens corresponding to a word that has been assigned an entity tag, so as to obtain a single vector per word in an input text.
 This is unlike sequence classification models, where all tokens of all words are pooled together, and then passed through a classification layer.
-Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

 .. note::

    Specify the embedding choice using the param ``embedder_type``.
-Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embeddings-- based on randomly initialized embedding lookup table, based on lookup table initialized with GloVe pretrained embeddings or a BERT-like transformers architecture based deep contextualized embedder, respectively.
+Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embedding styles-- based on a randomly initialized embedding lookup table, based on lookup table initialized with GloVe (or GloVe-like formatted) pretrained embeddings or a BERT-like pretrained transformer based deep contextualized embedder, respectively.

 The following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param.
 See :ref:`Common Configurable Params <common_configurable_params>` for list of additional configurable params that are common across classifiers.